Antonio (The Merchant of Venice): Act 4

 This act begins with Antonio's trial.
-The Duke pleads with Shylock to give "a gentle answer", a double entendre on the word Gentile, which meant anyone, except a Jew.
+The Duke pleads with Shylock to give "a gentle answer", a double entendre on the word Gentile, which meant anyone except a Jew.
 Shylock refuses to deny his bond.
 Bassanio and Gratiano are in attendance and advocate strongly that the Jew be thwarted by any means necessary.
 Bassanio attempts to bribe him three times the amount of the bond.
 Shylock says he will have nothing but his pound of flesh.
-All is lost until Portia and Nerissa arrive in the guise of young men pretending to be a learned doctor Balthasar and his clerk.
-Portia pleads for mercy and getting no further than the previous applicants she seems at first to confirm the strength of the bond and tells Antonio to prepare to pay it.
+All is lost until Portia and Nerissa arrive disguised as young men pretending to be a learned doctor Balthazar and his clerk.
+Portia pleads for mercy and gets no further than the previous applicants she seems at first to confirm the strength of the bond and tells Antonio to prepare to pay it.
 When all seems hopeless Bassanio declares his despair: